Fire Safety Changes for Upward Extension Permitted Development

 In our view this new condition will also lead to the requirement for an EWS1 certificate to confirm the fire safety of the completed building to mortgage providers.

-To commission a pre-approval report or an EWS1 Survey please contact:-
+For a pre-approval report or further information please contact:-

 Head of Building Consultancy